Your passion for healthy living brought you here - let's keep talking!X

 The 10 States Most Addicted to Smoking

 Leaders of the pack

 Antismoking efforts are hard to avoid nowadays.
-Cigarette packaging will get graphic new warning labels in 2012, and 38 states have at least some restrictions as to where a person can light up.
+Cigarette packaging got graphic new warning labels in 2012 (though they'll soon be replaced thanks to a big-tobacco lawsuit), and 38 states have at least some restrictions as to where a person can light up.
 (New York State has even banned smoking in public parks.)
 But despite this increased regulation, plenty of Americans continue to smokelike chimneys.

 Using government data on smoking (and quit) rates, smoking bans and restrictions, cigarette taxes and sales, and deaths attributable to smoking, Health.com identified the 10 states where people are most likely to literally smoke themselves to death.
 Here they are, in alphabetical order.

 Get the latest health, fitness, anti-aging, and nutrition news, plus special offers, insights and updates from Health.com!